4 minute read

 The value of entity extraction for your enterprise

-The combination of data models and low-cost compute unlocks the door to using entity extraction.
-The data models may be pre-existing Ontologies (for example SNOMED for medical terms) or unique data models developed from training data.
+Combining data models and low-cost computing unlocks the door to using entity extraction.
+The data models may be pre-existing Ontologies (for example, SNOMED for medical terms), or unique data models developed from training data.

 This can be extremely complicated and is particularly unsuitable for the standard relational database technologies dominant in enterprise computing.